 27 May 2010

-Film Noir: The Encyclopedia
+Film Noir:

 Film Noir

-Film Noir: The Encyclopedia is the fourth edition of Film Noir: An Encyclopedic Reference To The American Style, and is edited by Alain Silver, Elizabeth Ward, James Ursini, and Robert Porfirio.
-Silver and Ursini also wrote Film Noir (edited by Paul Duncan) and The Noir Style, and recorded DVD commentaries for Call Northside 777, Boomerang!, and Panic In The Streets.
+Film Noir: The Encyclopedia is the fourth edition of Film Noir: An Encyclopedic Reference to the American Style, and is edited by Alain Silver, Elizabeth Ward, James Ursini, and Robert Porfirio.
+Silver and Ursini also wrote Film Noir (edited by Paul Duncan) and The Noir Style, and recorded DVD commentaries for Call Northside 777, Boomerang!, and Panic in the Streets.

 The introduction from the previous edition has been retained, though the extensive essay on neo-noir has been considerably shortened for the new edition, and a useful literature survey has been removed.
-The numerous lists from the 3rd edition are a more understandable omission: they took up too much space, and were mostly superfluous.
-The book's design has been dramatically improved, and it's now much more compact and elegant.
+The numerous lists from the third edition are a more understandable omission: they took up too much space, and were mostly superfluous.
+The book’s design has been dramatically improved, and it’s now much more compact and elegant.